-VoIP means Voice over IP telephony or Voice Over Internet Protocol is increasingly becoming the golden rule of modern business communications.
-It is a proven technology that allows people to make phone calls over an Internet connection rather than relying on physical landlines.
+VoIP means Voice over IP telephony or Voice Over Internet Protocol is a proven technology that allows people to make phone calls over an Internet connection rather than relying on physical landlines.
 Developed in 1995, it has turned into the go-to solution for more and more businesses when upgrading their phone systems.

-This in-depth guide will walk you through basically everything about VoIP and help you make the most of it.
+This in-depth guide will walk you through all the essentials of VoIP technology and VoIP phone service.

 Table of Contents